-Those interested in becoming a certified adult literacy tutor are encouraged to attend a three-day workshop on Feb.
-12, 19 and 21.
-The sessions will be 5:45-9:30 p.m. at the Reading Aides office at 501 N. Seminary St., across from Pope’s Tavern.
+Those interested in becoming a certified adult literacy tutor are encouraged to attend a three-day tutor workshop on Feb.
+12, 19 and 21 from 5:45-9:30 p.m. at the Reading Aides office, 501 N. Seminary St., across from Pope’s Tavern.

-Tutors must complete all three days of training.
-A one-time $20 fee will be charged to cover teaching materials.
+Tutors must complete all three days of training and there is a one-time $20 fee to cover teaching materials.
 Light meals will be served.

-Director Jim Green said the program has about 40 students and 35 tutors, but more tutors will be needed as more non-reading adults are identified.
+Director Jim Green said the program currently has about 40 students and 35 tutors but as more non-reading adults are identified, more tutors are needed.

-“We occasionally get students who have gone through 12 years of school, yet still can’t read proficiently enough to get through a GED (exam),” Green said.
-“We’re here, and we want to help.
-We know it’s difficult to function in this world without being able to read, and we’re committed to getting the word out about our program because literacy betters all of society.”
+“We occasionally get students who have gone through 12 years of school, yet still can’t read proficiently enough to get through a GED,” Green said.
+“We’re here and we want to help.
+We know it’s difficult to function in this world without being able to read and we’re committed to getting the word out about our program because literacy betters all of society.”

-The illiteracy rate in the Shoals area is 15 percent, according to the most recent statistical data released by the information bureau of the U.S. Department of Education.
-Green said that number represents that one of every seven people are illiterate.
+The illiteracy rate in the Shoals area is 15 percent, according to the most recent statistical data of the information bureau of the U.S. Department of Education.
+That’s one person in seven, a ratio that is much too high, Green said.